(cross-listed with 01:510:263)

-This course will explore the experience of Poles and Polish Jews under Nazi and Communist rule in the 20th century through history, travel writing, memoir, poetry, and film.
 Jews lived in Polish lands for a millennium and by the eighteenth century comprised 10% of Poland’s urban population.
 However, the almost total destruction of Polish Jewry in World War II made the Jews a ‘phantom limb,’ a shadowy non-presence, in the post-war period.
-Post-war Poles also experienced devastating dislocations due to the war and to the Communist takeover.
-Both peoples have produced a wealth of memoir literature that explores the meanings of home, exile, longing, and the human need for connection to place that is shared, in this case study, by Poles and Jews.
-The paradox of this literature is that both nations appear unaware of the similar themes that their memoirs employ and evoke.
+Post-war Poles and Ukrainians also experienced devastating dislocations due to the war and to the Communist takeover.
+All three peoples have produced a wealth of memoir literature and fiction that explores the meanings of home, exile, longing, and the human need for connection to place that is shared, in this case study, by Poles, Jews, and Ukrainians.
+The paradox of this literature is that these nations appear unaware of the similar themes that their memoirs employ and evoke.

 Students are required to read the materials in advance of our sessions.
-We will pay careful attention to the primary sources—all of which are available on Sakai—in class.
-Additional readings, in the form of articles and book chapters, have been uploaded on Sakai.
+We will pay careful attention to the primary sources—all of which are available on Canvas—in class.
+Additional readings, in the form of articles and book chapters, have also been uploaded on Canvas.
 The secondary sources will allow you to a) deepen your understanding of the history we’re engaging and b) enter into the contemporary scholarly conversation about the meaning of that history.
-Films, and two poetry readings—one by a Polish poet exiled in 1969, and two guest lectures (one on Nazi architecture, the second on an Israeli graphic novelist’s exploration of the memory of Poland) will enhance students’ understanding of the intertwined histories of the assault on minority groups in the Polish borderlands under the Nazis and the Soviets.
+Films, a bi-lingual reading by a Polish poet exiled in 1969, and two guest lectures (one on Nazi architecture, the second on an Israeli graphic novelist’s exploration of the memory of Poland) will enhance students’ understanding of the intertwined histories of the assault on minority groups in the Polish borderlands under the Nazis and the Soviets.